Gohostieee/rifas/STRIPE_SETUP.md

 ## Important Notes

-- Boleto numbers are randomly generated 10-digit numbers
+- Boleto numbers are dynamically generated (starting at 4 digits, increasing as needed)
 - Each boleto is linked to a rifa via the `rifa` field
 - The `currentBoletosSold` count is automatically updated when boletos are created
 - Payment intent ID is stored with each boleto for reference